 Lewis served as an instructor pilot in Air Training Squadron 23, as a branch chief at the Joint Warfare Analysis Center, as the executive assistant to the Chief of Naval Air Force, and as the executive assistant for the Director, Joint Staff.
 He is a graduate of Air Command and Staff College, the Armed Forces Staff College, and holds a Master of Arts degree in Military History from the University of Alabama.

-As a Flag Officer, Rear Admiral Lewis has served as the Director of Fleet Training (N7) at Fleet Forces Command and as Commander, Naval Strike and Air Warfare Center (NSAWC) in Fallon, NV.
+As a flag officer, Rear Adm.
+Lewis has served as the director of Fleet Training (N7) at Fleet Forces Command and as commander, Naval Strike and Air Warfare Center (NSAWC) in Fallon, Nevada.